 Fresh cherries will last about seven to 10 days in the refrigerator.
 Don't wash them until you are ready to eat them.
 For long-term treats, cherries can be canned or frozen.

 Common Pests and Other Problems for Cherry Trees

 Cherry trees are susceptible to a number of pests.
 Some, like Japanese beetles, aphids, spider mites, leafhoppers and caterpillars, attack the leaves of the tree.
 Caterpillars form webs and then feed on the vegetation inside the web.
 The larvae of Japanese beetles feed on surface roots before maturing.
 Leafhoppers not only feed on the leaves but also spread disease.
 Other pests, such as the cherry fruit fly, lay their eggs under the skin of the fruit.

-They can all lead to tree and fruit damage.
+All pests can lead to tree and fruit damage.
 There are a variety of insecticides available.
-Just make sure the product is designed for the insects that are causing the damage.
+Just make sure the product is designed for the insects that are causing the damage as well as being safe to use on cherry trees.
 If you are unsure, consult with a local garden center or your county's cooperative extension office.

 Common Diseases for Cherry Trees

 Botrytis rot is a fungus that leaves brown spots on ripe fruit.
 It occurs during cool, wet weather.
 Remove affected areas and make sure there is good air circulation among the branches.
 Apply an appropriate fungicide because the fungus can overwinter in the soil and in plant debris.

 Canker can attack weak or injured bark.
 Once infected, the area can ooze a gummy, foul-smelling substance.
 Cut out infected areas and branches and dispose of the debris.
 Don't compost infected material.
 A fungicide can be applied to infected areas.